Maceio Alagoas, Brazil Travel Guide

 The Costa dos Corais Environmental Protection Area (APA) preserves reefs and marine life.

-Recycling efforts are present.
+Recycling initiatives are present.
 Avoid littering.
 Minimize single-use plastics via Package Free Shop products.

 Practice mindful water use.
 Shorter showers, turn off faucets, reuse towels.